Evidence for Extended Hydrogen-Poor CSM in the Three-Peaked Light Curve of Stripped Envelope Ib Supernova: Introduction

-In this paper, we first present \atlas{} and late-phase \decam{} observations of \tsf{} and suggest theoretical scenarios to explain these light curves and spectra out to $\sim$~400\,days after the first detection.
-Moreover, we present the first epoch of radio observation of the SE \tsf{}.
-This epoch of radio observations allows us to build up a picture of the underlying physics of this phenomenon.
+In this paper, we first present \atlas{} and late-phase \decam{} observations of \tsf{} and suggest theoretical scenarios to explain these light curves and spectra out to $\sim$~400\, days after the first detection.
+Moreover, we present the first epoch of radio observations of the SE \tsf{}.
+This epoch of radio observations uniquely allows us to build up a picture of the underlying physics of this phenomenon.

 In \S\ref{sec:obs}, we present the optical observations and the data reduction of \tsf{}.
-In \S\ref{sec:radio_obs}, we present the Karl G. Jansky Very Large Array (VLA) observations and constrain the physical properties of the radio emitting region with synchrotron modeling of the emission.
+In \S\ref{sec:radio_obs}, we present the Karl G. Jansky Very Large Array (VLA) observations and constrain the physical properties of the radio-emitting region with synchrotron modeling of the emission.
+In \S\ref{sec:lightcurve}, we construct the multi-band optical lightcurve for the SN.

-In \S\ref{sec:modeling}, we present modeling of stellar evolution of \tsf{} and the bands light curve evolution and derive physical properties of the radioactive decay-powered explosion, magnetar, warped disc scenario, and the ejecta running in disc and the interaction between SN ejecta and the CSM.
+In \S\ref{sec:lightcurve}, model the stellar evolution of \tsf{} and the light curve evolution and derive physical properties of the radioactive decay-powered explosion, magnetar, warped disk scenario, and the ejecta running in the disk and the interaction between SN ejecta and the CSM.
 In \S\ref{sec:discussion}, we discuss how \tsf{} compares to other late-time SN light curves and how these new observations constrain the SN progenitor system.
-In \S\ref{sec:conclusion}, we summarize our study with recommendation for future follow up of the SESN like \tsf{.}
+In \S\ref{sec:conclusion}, we summarize our study with recommendations for future follow-up of the SESN-like \tsf{}.

-In this paper, observed times are reported in Modified Julian Days (MJDs).
+In this paper, observed times are reported in UT.
 We adopt the AB magnitude system, unless where noted, and a flat $\Lambda$CDM cosmological model with $H_0 = 73$ km s$^{-1}$ Mpc$^{-1}$ \citep{riess2016, riess2018}.
+As discussed in \cite{Sollerman+20}, the host galaxy of \tsf{}, NGC 3541, has a well-established redshift of $z = 0.021$ and we adopt a distance of 83.9~Mpc (distance modulus $\mu = 34.64 \pm 0.54$\,mag; \citealp{}).
+A summary of the basic properties of the host galaxy and SN\,2019tsf is provided in Table~\ref{tbl:params}.